 Teaching kids about Personal Standards may be one of the most important skills we can offer to them.
-It is so important that they have a solid idea of where they stand with a myriad of events that they can become a part of without even realizing how quickly situations arise.
-The friend who approaches your child just as they are headed to class and says, let’s skip this next class.
-In a moment of weakness, and not wanting to disappoint their friend, they accept.
+They must have a solid idea of where they stand with many events that they can become a part of without even realizing how quickly situations arise.
+For example, a friend approaches your child as they head to the next class and says, ‘let’s skip this next class.’
+In a moment of weakness and not wanting to disappoint their friend, they accept.
 Now they have truancy to explain to parents, missed homework and assignments, and at times, a situation like this can unfold into something involving the legal system.
-It happens fast and without some personal standards from which to operate, kids can make the wrong choice, just like ourselves.

 Here is an exercise on Personal Standards that will assist with this process.